-David Reeve is an Associate in Tyson & Mendes’ Seattle office.
+David Reeve is Senior Counsel in Tyson & Mendes’ Seattle office.
 His practice focuses on defending individuals and businesses in first- and third-party lawsuits involving auto and trucking liability, wrongful death, timber trespass, construction accident/defect, medical malpractice, premises liability, product liability, and insurance coverage matters.

 Mr. Reeve began his career in New York City defending property owners and developers, construction contractors, and telecom companies in state and federal court against first- and third-party claims for personal injury and breach of contract.
 He has successfully resolved numerous cases through dispositive motions, saving his clients from the significant time and expense of trial.
 He has also successfully briefed and argued matters before the New York Appellate Division and Washington Court of Appeals.
 Upon relocating to Seattle, Washington in 2015, his practice evolved to include medical malpractice claims in the context of hospital/physician negligence, product liability, and pharmaceutical drugs, in addition to timber trespass matters.

 Mr. Reeve received his undergraduate degree in Economics with a Philosophy minor from the University of Washington.
 In 2009, he received his J.D. from Brooklyn Law School with an emphasis on litigation and appellate advocacy.
 While in law school, Mr. Reeve completed a judicial internship with Justice John M. Leventhal of the New York Appellate Division, Second Department.
 He is admitted to practice law in Washington and New York.

 In his free time, Mr. Reeve is an avid photographer, climber, and guitarist.
 He also enjoys hiking and backpacking throughout the beautiful Pacific Northwest.